Red Book

 < Previous Section Table of Contents Next Section >

-Once you receive SSI, we consider that your disability continues until you medically recover, even if you work.
-If you cannot receive SSI checks because your earnings are too high, your eligibility for Medicaid may continue while you are working.
-In most cases, if you lose your job or are unable to continue working, you can begin receiving checks again without filing a new application.
+Once you receive SSI, your payments will continue until you recover medically, if you continue to meet the income and resource limits.
+If you cannot receive SSI payments because your earnings are too high, your eligibility for Medicaid may continue while you are working.
+In most cases, if you lose your job or are unable to continue working, you can begin receiving payments again without a new application.

 (Alphabetically Listed)